 9. City of Munich to ditch Linux and favors Microsoft

 German city Munich started adopting open-source operating system and other office productivity tools way back in the year 2004.
 The Munich city council initially opted for Debian but finally chosen LiMux which is an Ubuntu-based distribution.
 LibreOffice was an obvious choice as office suite.
-Unfortunately, a news came out that the council decided to choose Microsoft products upsetting the open source community all over the world.
+Unfortunately, news came out that the council decided to choose Microsoft products upsetting the open source community all over the world.

-It is rumored that Munich decision to leave open source was mostly driven by politics and laziness of maintenance personnel.
-But kudos to Munich council for doing a great job and displayed to rest of world that open source projects can work for such large social platform.
+It is rumored that the Munich decision to leave open source was mostly driven by politics and laziness of maintenance personnel.
+But kudos to Munich council for doing a great job and displayed to rest of the world that open source projects can work for such large social platform.

 10. Purism to build the world’s first open smartphone

 Purism is supporting hardware with free and open source software since its inception in 2014.
-Purism has already developed successful high-end Linux notebook called Librem 15.
+Purism has already developed a successful high-end Linux notebook called Librem 15.
 The GNOME Foundation has partnered with Purism to build a privacy-focused open smartphone called Librem 5 which has the potential to compete against Android and iOS based phones.

 There is no doubt that the percentage of Linux users on the desktop trending upwards.
 Though open source community had bad news about Munich city decision.
 There came other positive news.
-Now 100% of supercomputers of entire world runs on Linux; Running Microsoft SQL server on Linux; Visual Studio supporting Linux platform; Microsoft becoming MariaDB foundation as a platinum member; Running azure on Linux to name a few.
+Now 100% of supercomputers of the entire world runs on Linux; Running Microsoft SQL server on Linux; Visual Studio supporting Linux platform; Microsoft becoming MariaDB foundation as a platinum member; Running azure on Linux to name a few.
 Let us all pray that the year 2018 will bring all good for Linux and other open source projects.
 The best is yet to come, long live open source!